kurtmw/google-homepage/README.md

-A deconstructon and rebuild of the google's web page.
+A deconstructon and rebuild of google's web page.